Four Classical Albums New In 2020 That Showcase Artists At Full Stride

 'Invisible Rituals' by Tyshawn Sorey

 Tyshawn Sorey began his career as a jazz drummer but won a 2017 MacArthur Fellowship for “assimilating and transforming ideas from a broad spectrum of musical idioms and defying distinctions between genres, composition, and improvisation.”
 That sentence is a mouthful, but you hear what it’s getting at in a new collaboration by Sorey (on drums and piano) with Jennifer Curtis on the violin.
 Curtis is a genre-buster herself, an award-winning classical violinist who has also drummed in a rock band and plucked mandolin in alternative-folk music.
-Their album defies distinctions - it is largely improvised but doesn’t sound like jazz - and also defies description.
+Their album is largely improvised but doesn’t sound like jazz, so yes, it defies distinctions, not to mention descriptions.
 I can’t think of a better one than the title they’ve given it, “Invisible Rituals.”